-- The right to strike remains unregulated in Belgium.
-Social partners commit to optimising the "gentlemen's agreement" but recognise that the formalisation of the "customary" procedure (in line with Law of 19/8/1948) needs an update.
-The CESCR was also concerned about the lack of explicit guarantee to the right to strike and recommended its legislative regulation.
-The Ministry of Employment argued that as Belgium ratified the Revised European Social Charter (RESC), the right to strike is protected as a basic social right. - The protection of gig workers or workers in the platform economy remains a major challenge.
+- The Ministry of employment,81 acknowledges that new forms of work (on-call work, freelance work, etc.) created a generation of nomadic workers, with less social protection that challenges labour law.
+The Ministry of employment also acknowledges that globalisation, Europeanisation, individualisation, flexibilization and the judicialization of the employment relationship and new structures of corporate groups challenge the Belgian model of social consultation. - Discrimination in the labour market remains a structural problem in Belgium in three areas: a) migrants, particularly third country immigrants and their descendants: the gaps between non-EU immigrants and native-born individuals are among the highest in the EU, particularly for women.
+Belgium has not adopted any systematic policy to promote diversity of origins in the public sector; Flanders discontinued the 'Equal Opportunities and Diversity Plan' and replaced it by the approach "Focus on Talent"; Wallonia has an action plan to combat work-related discrimination and relies on awareness raising and sectoral self-regulation. b) (P)eople with disabilities: 40.5% of people with disabilities are employed in Belgium, whereas in the EU they account for 48.1% on average. c) People with low and high educational levels: subnational governments' policies target specific socio-economic groups, but the challenge remains.82 - The right to strike remains unregulated in Belgium.
+Social partners commit to optimising the "gentlemen's agreement" but recognise that the formalisation of the "customary" procedure (in line with Law of 19/8/1948) needs an update.83 The CESCR was also concerned about the lack of explicit guarantee to the right to strike and recommended its legislative regulation.84 The Ministry of Employment argued that as Belgium ratified the Revised European Social Charter (RESC), the right to strike is protected as a basic social right. - The protection of gig workers or workers in the platform economy remains a major challenge.
 Companies argue that they are self-employed (freelance).
 Belgian authorities assumed that gig workers usually have a permanent job and that work in the gig economy is an extra job.
 However, evidence shows that platform workers are mainly non-European citizens, depending on this job and living in precarious situations.
-Labour auditors encounter multiple obstacles to tackle the situation via inspections. - The federal government has mainly promoted GFAs by a single event organised by the Federal Ministry of Employment and the IFDD/FIDO, but no structural policy has been implemented in that respect. - In the B-NAP, The Ministry of Foreign Affairs committed to raise awareness about children rights in the value chains, but no public information is available in this respect.
+Labour auditors encounter multiple obstacles to tackle the situation via inspections.85 - The federal government has mainly promoted GFAs by a single event organised by the Federal Ministry of Employment and the IFDD/FIDO, but no structural policy has been implemented in that respect.86 - In the B-NAP, The Ministry of Foreign Affairs committed to raise awareness about children rights in the value chains, but no public information is available in this respect.

-On 07/2020, Knack published information on the indecent working conditions of many Romanian workers (mainly women) in two factories (Motexco and Siorom) that supply the Belgian army and police with work equipment and other uniforms The French speaking green party flagged the case in Belgium as well.
+On 07/2020, Knack published information on the indecent working conditions of many Romanian workers (mainly women) in two factories (Motexco and Siorom) that supply the Belgian army and police with work